 For the second tier, we comb the catalog every day to find the best, most relevant, most interesting pieces to feature.
 In the course of a year we showcase hundreds of pieces and producers, and encourage you to alert us to anything you think deserves featuring.
-Here is more about how to get featured on PRX: How We Pick the Editors' Picks and what to do after you publish a piece.
+Here is more about how to get featured on the PRX Exchange: How We Pick the Editors' Picks and what to do after you publish a piece.

 Signature programs are exclusive to PRX and represent partnerships with producers that reflect both an editorial vision for groundbreaking content and a business plan for sustaining multiple years of development.
 PRX only takes on a handful of signature programs at a time, and we assess the opportunities on a case-by-case basis.
 We do not have an open call for proposals, but we are constantly listening and watching what producers upload to PRX.
 While we welcome inquiries and even unsolicited pitches, we cannot respond in detail to each one.
 If you are looking for a guide, the programs that catch our attention are ones that have ALL of these components:

 - original voice, style and expression

 - addresses a gap/need in the current national program marketplace, with a path to reaching/attracting new audiences

 - an existing commitment to social media and multiplatform distribution

 - a strong and experienced business and management capacity